Real Love (Clean Bandit and Jess Glynne song)

 "Real Love" is a song by English electronic group Clean Bandit and English singer and songwriter Jess Glynne.
 It was released on 16 November 2014 as a joint single, taken from the special edition of the group's album New Eyes and Glynne's album I Cry When I Laugh.
 The two previously collaborated on "Rather Be".
-"Real Love" reached number one in Israel and in the UK Dance Chart.
+"Real Love" reached number one in Israel and number two in the United Kingdom and Germany.

 Background

 After the huge success of Clean Bandit's song "Rather Be", which Glynne featured on, they decided to collaborate again after the writing collective The Six presented them with "Real Love".
 It was released on 16 November 2014 as a digital download.

 Commercial performance

 On the UK Singles Chart, the song debuted at number two, becoming Clean Bandit's third UK top 10 hit and Glynne's fourth.
 As of November 2016, its UK sales stand at over 682,000.
 The song made the top 40 in several European countries, managing to reach a height of number two in Germany.
 It also reached number 13 in Australia.
 In 2015, it was released on US dance radio and peaked at number 20 on the Dance Club Songs chart.